Author Says Hitler Was 'Blitzed' On Cocaine And Opiates During The War

 Hitler, who had suffered from high fever, immediately felt well again and was able to go to the meeting and tell the generals how the war should continue, how the daily operations should continue.
 And he was really struck by this immediate recovery from this opiate, which was called Dolantin.
 From that moment on, he asked Morell to give him stronger stuff than just vitamins.
 We can see from the fall of 1941 to the winter of 1944 Hitler's drug abuse increases significantly.

-On if Hitler realized he was addicted to opiates
+On whether Hitler realized he was addicted to opiates

 I assume that Hitler kind of pushed it back in his mind what was actually going on.
 For him it was important to be able to function at all times, to never have a day off, because he distrusted anyone in his surroundings, especially the generals.
 He had to make all the military decisions.
 He only came to the conclusion that Morell actually had made him addicted to opiates very late in the war, namely when he fired Morell in late April 1945.
 Several witnesses who were present in the bunker at that particular moment reported that Hitler shouted at Morell, "You have been giving me opiates the whole time!
 Get out of the bunker and leave me alone."
-So it looks like it came as a revelation to Hitler that he's been drugging himself in a way, through Morell, the whole time.
+So it looks like it came as a revelation to Hitler that he'd been drugging himself in a way, through Morell, the whole time.

-On if Hitler suffered from withdrawal symptoms
+On whether Hitler suffered from withdrawal symptoms

 What puzzles everyone who studies Hitler in those last months of his life is his shaking, his tremor.
-It can even been seen on some of the footage that has been shot and has been released, even by the Nazi propaganda machine, where we can see Hitler shaking the hands of young kids, Hitler youth, very late in the war effort and his whole body is shaking and his hand is shaking without even shaking the hands of these kids. ...
-Some historians have claimed that this is the result of Parkinson's disease, because Morell, in fact, administered a medicine against Parkinson's once in April 1945, so perhaps Hitler did suffer from Parkinson's, it's a bit hard to say in retrospect.
+It can even been seen on some of the footage that has been shot and has been released, even by the Nazi propaganda machine, where we can see Hitler shaking the hands of young kids, Hitler Youth, very late in the war effort and his whole body is shaking and his hand is shaking without even shaking the hands of these kids. ...
+Some historians have claimed that this is the result of Parkinson's disease, because Morell, in fact, administered a medicine against Parkinson's once in April 1945.
+So perhaps Hitler did suffer from Parkinson's; it's a bit hard to say in retrospect.

 What we can say is that Morell writes in his notes that he is lacking the drugs that he had been giving Hitler in late 1944.
 In 1945, these drugs are not available to him anymore, or they're hard to come by. ...
-The fact is the Merck Company in Darmstadt had been destroyed by British air raids in December 1944, so Merck was not able to produce Eukodal anymore, and Morell doesn't give any of the potent substances that he gave Hitler before.
+The fact is the Merck Co. in Darmstadt had been destroyed by British air raids in December 1944, so Merck was not able to produce Eukodal anymore, and Morell doesn't give any of the potent substances that he gave Hitler before.
 He doesn't give any of those in 1945.

-If you take Oxycodone intravenously for some time and then suddenly you're not able to get the drug anymore, you will certainly suffer from withdrawal symptoms, so I believe that Hitler's deteriorating health in 1945 when he was in the bunker in Berlin, that wreck of a man that we can witness in certain photos and in that footage that came out of that time, is due to withdrawal symptoms.
+If you take oxycodone intravenously for some time and then suddenly you're not able to get the drug anymore, you will certainly suffer from withdrawal symptoms.
+So I believe that Hitler's deteriorating health in 1945 when he was in the bunker in Berlin — that wreck of a man that we can witness in certain photos and in that footage that came out of that time — is due to withdrawal symptoms.

 On how methamphetamine was given to soldiers

-In the mid-1930s there was a company in Berlin called Temmler which developed a new time of "medicine," ... which was methamphetamine, which they branded as Pervitin and Pervitin methamphetamine, which we now know as crystal meth, or at least is the street name.
+In the mid-1930s there was a company in Berlin called Temmler which developed a new type of "medicine" ... which was methamphetamine, which they branded as Pervitin and Pervitin methamphetamine, which we now know as crystal meth, or at least is the street name.
 [It] was perfectly legal and was seen as a legitimate way of boosting your daily performance.
 It was like a potent cup of coffee.

 Professor Otto Ranke realized in 1938 that there was a medicine out there that was highly popular in the German civilian population.
 This was Pervatin methamphetamine, and he read some of the reports ... [that] concluded that methamphetamine reduces the fear level, if given in high dosages, and also reduces the need to sleep. ...
 So he started doing tests in 1938 and in 1939 on young medical officers in Berlin. ...
 [And] he came to the conclusion that meth is the perfect drug for soldiers, and he suggested this to his superiors.
 He said, "We should distribute meth officially among the troops."